TBDM-24-25/SampleGen-Orchestrator/README.md

     ```bash
     cd orchestrator/control_server/ && celery -A control_server_project beat --loglevel=info --scheduler django_celery_beat.schedulers:DatabaseScheduler
     ```
-(Optional, but highly recommended) Refer to the [log file](./orchestrator/control_server/logs/app.log) to ensure that the system has booted up correctly
+(Optional, but highly recommended) Refer to the [log file](./orchestrator/control_server/logs/app.log) to ensure that the system has booted up correctly.

-Once all the services are running, the application can be accessed and used under http://127.0.0.1:8000/job_handler or localhost:8000/job_handler
+Once all the services are running, the application can be accessed and used under http://127.0.0.1:8000/job_handler or localhost:8000/job_handler.

 ### 3.5) Preparing the Data Generator(s)
 In order to integrate the Data Generator(s) into the DCF, some minor adjustments (within the relevant parts of the application source code) are required, as shown below: